Back to the full dot-point answer

 Khrushchev decided that Hungary's withdrawal from the Warsaw Pact was intolerable.
 Soviet tanks entered Budapest on November 4, 1956.
 The uprising was crushed within a week.

-What is outcomes?Show answer
+What are outcomes?Show answer

 - Approximately 2,500 Hungarians killed; over 200,000 fled westward. - Nagy was arrested, tried in secret, and executed in 1958. - Janos Kadar installed as Soviet-loyal leader.